St Ignatius Loyola Church, Toowong: Construction commenced

+Subsequent works

-Between 1933 and 1936 a number of works were carried out by Depression relief labour.
-Kensington Terrace was excavated and the land on the southern side of the church was excavated to provide better access.
-The spoil was used to reclaim land along the northern side of the church that is now used as a car park.
+Between 1933 and 1936, a number of works were carried out by Depression relief labour.
+Kensington Terrace was excavated, and the land on the southern side of the church was excavated to provide better access.
+The spoil was used to reclaim land along the northern side of the church, which is now used as a car park.

-The hall under the church did not prove suitable for long-term use as a school as it was too small and could not be divided into separate classrooms.
-On 3 November 1946 the foundation stone of a new school was laid to the west of the church.
+The hall under the church did not prove suitable for long-term use as a school, as it was too small and could not be divided into separate classrooms.
+On 3 November 1946, the foundation stone of a new school was laid to the west of the church.
 It was opened on 18 July 1948 and has been extended in several stages in the late 20th century.

 Father Leo Murphy, assistant priest at St Ignatius since 1942, died in 1957 and a fund was set up to purchase a pipe organ as a memorial to him and in accordance with the instructions of Pope Pius XII who had ruled that a pipe organ was the approved instrument for use during the liturgy and to accompany singing.
 The organ was constructed by Whitehouse at a cost of £2050 and was installed on 2 February and blessed on 8 March 1959.

-The Sanctuary was paved with marble in February 1963 and new lighting was installed in the church and hall.
-Following changes recommended by the Second Vatican Council, the first mass at St Ignatius facing the people was held in 1966.
+The Sanctuary was paved with marble in February 1963, and new lighting was installed in the church and hall.
+Following changes recommended by the Second Vatican Council, the first Mass at St Ignatius facing the people was held in 1966.
 A silky oak communion table was constructed for this purpose and donated by parishioner Frank Shuttlewood and his wife.
-The baptismal font of carved Carrara marble has been moved from the Baptistery to the front of the church and the confessional booths on either side of the rear of the church appear now to be used for storage.
+The baptismal font of carved Carrara marble has been moved from the Baptistery to the front of the church, and the confessional booths on either side of the rear of the church appear now to be used for storage.